netmagik/events/README.md

 They can add items for people to bring to the event, or ask for help with volunteering.

 ## How It's Made:
-Tech used: HTML/CSS, TailwindCSS, EJS, JavaScript, Node.js, Express, MongoDB, Passport for Authentication
+Tech used: HTML/CSS, TailwindCSS, EJS, JavaScript, Node.js, Express, MongoDB, Passport for Authentication.

 ## Inspiration:
 My kid's school has a lot of events and parents help bring items and volunteer.
 There seemed to be a lack of easy to use tools with a clean UI.